A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Tooth extraction is a permanent and relatively painless mode of treatment for a dead tooth.
 Your dentist will use local or general anesthesia before the beginning of the process.
 During extraction, the dead tooth is tightly gripped using the appropriate equipment and pulled from its base.
 If the tooth is well-impacted into the gums, the dentist may prefer breaking it up into smaller pieces before completely removing it.
 Rest is usually advised following the surgery.

-The site of extraction has a tendency to bleed, so it's advisable to keep gauze on hand to help with bleeding.
 To minimize the post-operational pain, using ice packs is recommended.
 You should also only eat soft foods that do not irritate the extraction site, at least for a few days.
-In most cases, alcohol is strictly prohibited for at least a week following the procedure.
+In most cases, alcoholic beverages and fizzy drinks are strictly prohibited for at least a week following the procedure.

 Following an extraction, your dental professional may replace the dead tooth with a denture, bridge, or implant.
 It is important to discuss your options with your dentist.
 The following questions should be asked during the session: